wymp/ts-monorepo-poc/README.md

 ### Package Manager

+_Or "Dependency Manager", to be consistent with my definitions above, but most people will be more familiar with the term "Package Manager" so I'll call it that._

 I use `pnpm`.
 I haven't experimented much with others and am reasonably happy with `pnpm`.
 I used to use `npm` because I tend to be a no-frills programmer, but we used `pnpm` at my last company and I found I appreciated it quite a bit.